jbossdemocentral/coolstore-microservice/README.md

 Create project and associated service accounts and permissions
 --------------------------------------------------------------

-In the following steps, substitute your desired project name for PROJECT, and assume your OpenShift domain is DOMAIN.
+In the following steps, substitute your desired project name for OCP_PROJECT, and assume your OpenShift domain is OCP_DOMAIN.
+1. Set environment variables for your environment
+    $ export OCP_PROJECT=coolstore
+    $ export OCP_MASTER=10.1.2.2 # hostname or IP of the OpenShift Container Platform Master
+    $ export OCP_DOMAIN=   # subdomain used for application for the OpenShift Container Platform

 1. Clone this repository
 ```